Make an Appointment: [email protected] | 315-292-8883

 Why shouldn’t I just take medication?

 Medication is another resource for some individuals and sometimes, a life-saving resource.
 Depending on your situation, I can help you decide whether therapy might be an added benefit to your situation.
 Sometimes medication and counseling combined provides the best outcome.
-Medication does not teach new skills or perspectives.
+Medication does not teach new skills or perspectives, but can help an individual to be more open and able to focus on learning new skills and perspectives in therapy.

 How does it work?
 What is therapy like?